Search for chargino-neutralino production with mass splittings near the electroweak scale in three-lepton final states in $\sqrt{s}$ = 13 TeV $pp$ collisions with the ATLAS detector: Kinematic discriminants

 The RJR technique~\cite{1607.08307,1705.10733} attempts to resolve these ambiguities by analyzing each event starting from the laboratory-frame particles and boosting back to the rest frames of the parent particles.
 Reconstructed jets, muons, and electrons are used as inputs for the RJR algorithm, which determines which leptons originate from the chargino or neutralino decays, assuming a specific decay chain.
 The ISR jets are selected by minimizing the invariant mass of the system formed by the potential ISR jets and the sparticle system (consisting of the leptons and the missing-momentum vector) in the center-of-mass frame.
 The only unknowns are the masses and longitudinal momenta of the invisible objects (two neutralinos and a neutrino), and how each individually contributes to the total missing energy.
 The RJR algorithm determines the smallest Lorentz-invariant function of the visible particles' four-momenta that results in non-negative mass parameters for the invisible particles~\cite{1705.10733}.

 This search targets \chinoonepmninotwo signals using an ISR region requiring the presence of one or more jets and a low-mass region with a jet-veto.
-The emulated recursive jigsaw reconstruction (eRJR) technique emulates the RJR variables by using minimal assumptions about the mass of the invisible system and calculates all kinematic variables in the laboratory frame.
+The eRJR technique emulates the RJR variables by using minimal assumptions about the mass of the invisible system and calculates all kinematic variables in the laboratory frame.

 The eRJR variables, with original RJR variable names from Ref.~\cite{SUSY-2017-03}, used to select the ISR regions are defined as follows: \begin{itemize} \item \met: \pTI, the $\pt$ of the invisible particles, is emulated as the magnitude of the missing transverse momentum. \item \pTjets: \pTisr, the $\pt$ in the vector sum of the ISR jets' momenta.
-In the eRJR technique, the ISR system includes all signal jets in the event. \item \dPhiMetJets: \dPhiISRMET, the azimuthal angle between the ISR system and the invisible particles, is emulated using the missing transverse momentum, $\pTmiss$, and the vector sum of the signal jets' momenta. \item \RMetJets: \RISR, the normalized projection of the invisible system onto the ISR system, representing a ratio of \pTmiss to total jet \pt, is emulated as $| \pTmiss \cdot \hat{\mathbf{p}}_\text{T}^\text{jets} | / \pTjets$, where $\hat{\mathbf{p}}_\text{T}^\text{jets}$ is the unit vector of the vector sum of the signal jets' transverse momenta. \item \pTsoft: \pTcm, the transverse momentum in the center-of-mass (CM) frame, where the ISR system recoils against the system containing the leptons and the missing energy, is emulated as the $\pt$ in the vector sum of the four-momenta of the signal jets, leptons, and \pTmiss, and is highly correlated with the \met soft term, defined in Section~\ref{sec:eventreco}. \end{itemize}
+In the eRJR technique, the ISR system includes all signal jets in the event. \item \dPhiMetJets: \dPhiISRMET, the azimuthal angle between the ISR system and the invisible particles, is emulated using the missing transverse momentum, $\pTmiss$, and the vector sum of the signal jets' momenta. \item \RMetJets: \RISR, the normalized projection of the invisible system onto the ISR system, representing a ratio of \pTmiss to total jet \pt, is emulated as $| \pTmiss \cdot \hat{\mathbf{p}}_\text{T}^\text{jets} | / \pTjets$, where $\hat{\mathbf{p}}_\text{T}^\text{jets}$ is the unit vector of the vector sum of the signal jets' transverse momenta. \item \pTsoft: \pTcm, the transverse momentum in the center-of-mass frame, where the ISR system recoils against the system containing the leptons and the missing energy, is emulated as the $\pt$ in the vector sum of the four-momenta of the signal jets, leptons, and \pTmiss, and is highly correlated with the \met soft term, defined in Section~\ref{sec:eventreco}. \end{itemize}